GRZ4NA/EasyDiscordBot/README.md

 - port - string (optional) - if specified, the app will create an http server and start listening on specified port

 ## Commands
-The package contains 2 built-in commands:
+The package contains 1 built-in command:
-- `help` - shows commands list
-- `command [command name]` - displays detailed informations about a command with name `[command name]`
+- `help [command name (optional)]` - shows commands list or details about `[command name]`

 You can add your own commands by using:

-`bot.addCommand(name, description, permissions, callFunction);`
+`bot.addCommand(name, description, permissions, callFunction, keywords, usage);`

 - name - string - command name (It's being used to start the command)
 - description - string - command description that will appear in the help message
-- permissions - object - command usage permissions
+- permissions - object or null - command usage permissions
 - callFunction - function - being called when using a command (first argument is a message object)
+- keywords - array (string) - array of keywords that can trigger the commnand without prefix
+- usage - string - usage instructions that will be displayed in help message

 ### Command arguments
 Command arguments are located in the "command" property of every "message" object.
 - isCommand - boolean - is true when the message is an instance of a command
 - name - string - name of the command
-- arguments - array `[string]` - arguments list
+- arguments - array (string) - arguments list

 ### Permissions
-- admin - boolean - determines if the caller has to be a server administrator
+- permissions - array (string) - contains names of privileges that are permitted to use the command (list of permissions available [here](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS))
 - roles - array (string) - contains IDs of roles that are permitted to use the command
 - users - array (string)  - contains IDs of users that are permitted to use the command **NOTE!
 The caller has to meet at least 1 requirement to start a command.**

+### Text processing
+This class has stringProcessor function built-in (**do not overwrite it**) It's being called every time your bot sends a message but you have to manually include it in your own commands.

+`bot.stringProcessor(string, message)`

+- string - string - a string that will be processed
+- message - object (Message) - a Message instance that will be used to replace `[command]`

+Variables (in square brackets) that can be replaced:
+- `[botName]` - replaced with your bot's name
+- `[prefix]` - replaced with bot's prefix
+- `[command]` - replaced with command's name (if message argument is present)

 ## Events
 There are 4 main events: